HL7/fhir-qi-core/input/pages/index.md

 {: #qi-core-implementation-guide}

-> This STU 5.0 update to the QI-Core profiles updates to FHIR R4 (technical correction 1 (v5.0.0)) and US-Core STU v5.
-See the version history for a complete list of changes to this version.
+> This STU 5.0 update to the QI-Core profiles updates to US-Core STU v5.
+See the version history for a complete listing of changes to this version.

 ### Summary
 {: #summary}